everhartlab/sclerotinia-review-2017/manuscript/review.md

 Inconsistencies began to appear in subsequent studies of genetic diversity using both molecular markers and MCG.
 For example, Cubeta et al. [-@Cubeta1997-rr] surveyed 100 isolates from North Carolina and Louisiana, USA.
-They found all three MCG to haplotype relationships, where—out of 41 MCG—32 were congruent relationships, 10 MCG had a trans-haplotype relationship with more than one haplotype and two haplotypes had a trans-MCG relationship with more than one MCG identified and confirmed across two laboratories.
+They found all three MCG to haplotype relationships in North Carolina, where—out of 41 MCG—32 were congruent relationships, 10 MCG had a trans-haplotype relationship with more than one haplotype and two haplotypes had a trans-MCG relationship with more than one MCG identified and confirmed across two laboratories.
 The trans-haplotype relationships were hypothesized to be due to transposition in one of the probes and the trans-MCG relationships were thought to represent partial compatibility, driven by a match at some, but not all *het* loci [@Cubeta1997-rr].

 No studies since Kohn et al. [-@Kohn1991-wq] have shown a 1:1 relationship between haplotype and MCG (Table 1).